csci-e-29/0000aa-pset-0-starter/README.md

 #### Test Coverage

-Travis/Code Climate will report overall test coverage if set up correctly; try to cover every major function and clause you write.
-Travis will also display an output of coverage on the terminal.
+Github Actions/Code Climate will report overall test coverage if set up correctly; try to cover every major function and clause you write.

 To help with your own development, you can use tools which show you exactly which lines are covered, eg: